static-web-server/hyper-middleware/README.md

             req.extensions().get::<SocketAddr>().unwrap()
         );

-        // Create an Hyper Response and send it back to the middlewares chain Ok(Response::builder().body(Body::from("¡Hola!")).unwrap())
+        // Create a Hyper Response and send it back to the middlewares chain Ok(Response::builder().body(Body::from("¡Hola!")).unwrap())
     }
 }